christinalee/Slides/slides-master/kotlin-retro/slides.md

 Reasons to force adoption:
 - Java frustration/alienation
-- split tooling upkeep, non-reproducible errors
+- Split tooling upkeep, non-reproducible errors

 note: need someone on call for java devs
 Java devs update android studio, breaks Kotlin, we only have people looking at Java issues